zce/caz/docs/create-template.md

 ### name

+The name of the template.

 - Type: `string`
-- Details: The name of the template.

 ```javascript
 module.exports = {